bagder/http3-explained/en/why-tcphol.md

 As the packet loss rate increases, HTTP/2 performs less and less good.
-At 2% packet loss (which is a terrible network quality, mind you), tests have proven that HTTP/1 users are usually better off - because they typically have six TCP connections up to distribute the lost packet over so for each lost packet the other connections without loss can still continue.
+At 2% packet loss (which is a terrible network quality, mind you), tests have proven that HTTP/1 users are usually better off - because they typically have up to six TCP connections to distribute lost packets over.
+This means for every lost packet the other connections can still continue.

-Fixing this issue is not easy, if at all possible, to do with TCP.
+Fixing this issue is not easy, if at all possible, with TCP.

 ## Independent streams avoids the block